SatyamCodeByOwn/Ecommerce/README.md

 ## 4.3.
 REST API Endpoints (CRUD Examples)

-Product Domain:
+## Product Domain:

-Domain
-HTTP Method
-URL
-Description & Authorization
-Product
-GET
-/api/products
-Retrieves a list of all products.
-Can be filtered.
-(Public) Product
+* GET /api/products: Retrieves a list of all products.
+Can be filtered, e.g., ?category=ELECTRONICS.
-GET
-/api/products/{id}
-Retrieves details for a specific product.
-(Public) Product
+* GET /api/products/{id}: Retrieves details for a specific product.
-POST
-/api/products
-Creates a new product.
-(SELLER only)
+* POST /api/products: Creates a new product (accessible to SELLER role only).
-Product
-PUT
-/api/products/{id}
-Updates an existing product.
-(SELLER only)
+* PUT /api/products/{id}: Updates an existing product (accessible to SELLER role only).
+*
 ## Order Domain:

 * POST /api/orders: Creates a new order (accessible to CUSTOMER role only).